HYMOR: An open-source package for global modal, non-modal, and receptivity analysis in high-enthalpy hypersonic vehicles: Abstract

 The gain is defined as

-where the subscript $T$ denotes the \emph{total} gain, i.e., the gain accounting for disturbance amplification both across the shock wave and downstream of the bow shock, measured relative to the freestream input energy $E_\infty$.
-More precisely, $E_\infty$ is defined as the disturbance energy that has crossed the shock after a reference time $t_{\text{ref}}$.
-We define $t_{\text{ref}}$ as the time required for the base-flow mass flux through the shock, $\dot{m}_\infty$, to fill the total mass contained in the post-shock domain, $m_{\text{post-shock}}$, namely $t_{\text{ref}} = m_{\text{post-shock}}/\dot{m}_\infty$.
+where the subscript $T$ denotes the \emph{total} gain, i.e., the gain accounting for disturbance amplification both across the shock wave and downstream of the bow shock, measured relative to the freestream input energy $E_\infty^{\mathrm{ref}}$.
+More precisely, $E_\infty^{\mathrm{ref}}$ is defined as the disturbance energy that has crossed the shock after a reference time $t^{\text{ref}}$.
+We define $t^{\text{ref}}$ as the time required for the base-flow mass flux through the shock, $\dot{m}_\infty$, to fill the total mass contained in the domain downstream of the shock, $m_D$, namely $t^{\text{ref}} = m_D/\dot{m}_\infty$.
 The gain can be written as a generalized Rayleigh quotient:

 where $^\dagger$ denotes the conjugate transpose.
-As in section~\ref{sec::transient_post_shock_implementation}, the generalized Rayleigh quotient is computed via the Lanczos iteration; further details on the construction of the discrete operators are given in section~\ref{sec::freestream_receptivity_appendix}.
-Solving this problem yields the optimal initial freestream disturbance $\bm{\overline{q}'_\infty}(0)$ that maximizes the energy amplification downstream of the shock at a prescribed time horizon~$t$.
+As in section~\ref{sec::transient_post_shock_implementation}, the generalized Rayleigh quotient is computed via the Lanczos iteration; further details on the construction of the discrete operators are given in appendix~\ref{sec::freestream_receptivity_appendix}.
+Solving this problem yields the optimal initial freestream disturbance $\bm{\widehat{q}}'_\infty(0)$ that maximizes the energy amplification downstream of the shock at a prescribed time horizon~$t$.
 The time horizon can be varied to examine how the optimal disturbance evolves over different intervals.
-In particular, because the freestream forcing is sustained in time, the flow eventually reaches a time-periodic state.
+Provided that the post-shock linear operator is modally stable, the sustained harmonic freestream forcing drives the system toward a time-periodic response.
 The optimal disturbance associated with this asymptotic regime can be obtained by selecting a sufficiently large~$t$.